-St. Therese of the Little Flower World Mission, Inc. (STLFWM) is an independent mission board dedicated to serving orphaned and impoverished children by funding Catholic missionary projects in Africa.
-Missionary projects are carried out by the Sisters of St. Therese of the Child Jesus of the Catholic Diocese in Bukoba, Tanzania.
-STLFWM also helps cover basic living expenses for elderly St. Therese Sisters who served these children.
+St. Therese of the Little Flower World Mission, Inc. (STLFWM) supports Catholic missionary work in Africa by funding projects that serve orphaned and impoverished children.
+These missionary projects are carried out by the Sisters of St. Therese of the Child Jesus of the Catholic Diocese in Bukoba, Tanzania.
+In addition, STLFWM supports the elderly St. Therese Sisters, who devoted their lives to serving these children, by helping to cover their basic living expenses.

 Divine Mercy Girls Seminary (DMGS) Tanzania, Africa A Catholic Secondary Boarding School for Girls Founded in 2014